 Fighting for community rights: as necessary we make formal complaints, taking these to the highest level where injustice is perceived in governance of the Airport by the Council which owns and benefits financially from it.

-Attending meetings and focus groups: as well as the LLACC and NTSC, we are members of the local Airspace Change Focus Groups which are required by any Airport wanting to change flight paths, and we also represent local communities on the Airport owner’s Noise Envelope Design Group.
+Attending meetings and focus groups: as well as the LLACC and NTSC, we are members of the local Airspace Change Focus Groups which are required by any Airport wanting to change flight paths, and we represented local communities on the Airport owner’s Noise Envelope Design Group.

 If you have technical knowledge of the causes and effects of aircraft noise, or professional experience in planning law or aviation related matters, or even just some time to assist with reading consultations or doing research, or communicating to the press and the wider community – do get in touch.
 Just email info@ladacan.org and we can have a chat.